 Penn State Hershey ALS Clinic and Research Center - About Us

-The Penn State Hershey ALS Clinic at Penn State Milton S. Hershey Medical Center is a multidisciplinary center for the evaluation and treatment of amyotrophic lateral sclerosis (ALS) and related disorders.
+The Penn State Hershey ALS Clinic at Penn State Milton S. Hershey Medical Center is an ALS Association-Certified Multidisciplinary Center of Excellence for the evaluation and treatment of amyotrophic lateral sclerosis (ALS) and related disorders.
 Professional personnel representing a variety of interrelated disciplines care for the needs of each patient.

 The purposes of the ALS Clinic are:

 - To establish a definitive diagnosis in patients referred for possible ALS.